Programming in Python

 As a wrapper for the C function ydb_subscript_next_s() / ydb_subscript_next_st(), subscript_next()

 facilitates traversal of a local or global variable sub-tree.
-A node or subtree does not have to exist at the specified key.
+A node or subtree does not have to exist at the specified node.

 If